-Although there is a total unfunded liability as of December 31, 2008 of \$3.80 billion, the bottom-line annual amortization payment to fund this liability in the 2009-2010 fiscal year is a net credit, which serves to offset the employer normal cost.
-Although this net result may seem contradictory, it is appropriate and occurs because the large surplus of gains (negative unfunded liability) that existed on December 31, 2001 is being amortized over 10 years, whereas most of the remaining charge (positive unfunded liability) is being amortized over 30 year periods.
-The total net credit for amortization of the unfunded liability decreased from 9.57 percent of payroll in 2007 to 5.88 percent of payroll in 2008.
+Although there is a total unfunded liability as of December 31, 2009 of \$5.59 billion, the bottom-line annual amortization payment to fund this liability in the 2010-2011 fiscal year is a net credit, which serves to offset the employer normal cost.
+Although this net result may seem contradictory, it is accurate and occurs because the large surplus of gains (negative unfunded liability) that existed on December 31, 2001 is being amortized over 10 years, whereas most of the remaining charge (positive unfunded liability) is being amortized over 30-year periods.
+The total net credit for amortization of the unfunded liability decreased from 5.88 percent of compensation in 2008 to 3.89 percent of compensation in 2009.

 The employer contribution rate is equal to the total of the normal cost and the amortization of the unfunded liabilities but not less than 4 percent.
-The employer contribution rate calculated as a result, 4.00 percent of payroll in 2008, will be applied in the year beginning July 1, 2009.
+The employer contribution rate calculated as a result, 5.64 percent of compensation in 2009, will be applied in the year beginning July 1, 2010.